-The most significant monetary policy decisions are those relating to key ECB interest rates.
-The decision-making on interest rates takes place once a month; however, the ECB Governing Council is entitled to pass a related decision at any time, outside the regular meeting schedule including.
+The Governing Council usually meets twice a month.
+The most significant monetary policy decisions are those relating to the key interest rates and the introduction and expansion of non-standard monetary policy measures.
+The decision-making on the interest rates takes place every six weeks when the Governing Council assesses economic and monetary developments and takes monetary policy decisions; however, the Governing Council is entitled to pass a related decision at any time, outside the regular meeting schedule.

-Of the key interest rates, of which the interest rate on the main refinancing operations is most important.
-At the same meeting, the Governing Council takes decisions relating to interest rates on the marginal lending facility and the deposit facility.
+Of the key interest rates, the interest rate on the main refinancing operations is the most important one.
+At the same meeting, the Governing Council also takes decisions relating to the interest rates on the marginal lending facility and the deposit facility.
 The short-term money market interest rates closely follow the movements in the ECB interest rates.
 Likewise, the ECB interest rates affect fluctuations in the interest rates on interbank overnight transactions.

 The monetary policy decision is explained at a press conference chaired by the President and held every six weeks.
 In addition, the ECB publishes regular accounts of the Governing Council’s monetary policy meetings.